rocher/graph-C/README.md

 </p>

 In a DAG, no task can start if the parents have not been finished.
-In the example, task `2` cannot start if tasks `a` and `b` haven't finished.
-This is obvious because inputs of task `2` are outputs of tasks `a` and `b`.
+In the example, task $2$ cannot start if tasks $a$ and $b$ haven't finished.
+This is obvious because inputs of task $2$ are outputs of tasks $a$ and $b$.

-Given a DAG and a number of CPU threads, finding the best scheduling assignment of a DAG into CPU threads is an problem.
-This repository implements a different approach, consisting in simulation environment for the DAG of the figure with a pool of *proactive runners* working in parallel.
+Given a DAG and a number of CPU threads, finding the best scheduling assignment of a DAG into CPU threads is an $NP$ problem.
+This repository implements a different approach, consisting in a simulation environment for the DAG of the figure with a pool of *proactive runners* working in parallel.

 ## DAG representation

-This implementation represents a DAG as C structure with the required fields,
+This implementation represents a DAG as a $C$ structure with the required fields, like:
-like:

   * node label: $A$, $1$, $x$, etc
   * list of connected nodes: the *children*, e.g. $A\rightarrow \\{ a, b, c \\}$